ETO Logo

 • Schema, codebook and taxonomy: Zach Arnold, Daniel Schiff, Kaylyn Jackson Schiff

-• Editors: Lindsay Jenkins, Ashley Lin, Konstantin Pilz
+• Editors (current and former): Lindsay Jenkins, Ashley Lin, Konstantin Pilz, Adrian Thinnyun

-• Annotators: Zoe Borden, Eileen Chen, Ogadinma Enwereazu, Ari Filler, Diya Kalavala, Mallika Keralavarma, Kieran Lee, Sophia Lu, Anjali Nookala, Maya Snyder, Jayan Srinivasan, Alina Thai, Julio Wang
+• Annotators (current and former): Tasneem Ahmed, Noelia Alvarez, Zoe Borden, Eileen Chen, Ogadinma Enwereazu, Ari Filler, Evan Glenn, Diya Kalavala, Mallika Keralavarma, Kieran Lee, Sophia Lu, Myriam Lynch, Anjali Nookala, Erin Oppel, Esther Serger, Maya Snyder, Niel Swanepoel, Jayan Srinivasan, Alina Thai, Julio Wang

 • Documentation: Zach Arnold, Daniel Schiff